WHAT ARE THE DOROTHIES?

 The awards showcase best practice and inspire organisations and service deliverers to excel in providing a safe and inclusive environment for LGBTIQ+ Tasmanians.

-The 2023 Dorothies theme is
+The 2024 Dorothies theme is

-‘Excellence in LGBTIQ+ Inclusion in Local Government’
+‘Excellence in LGBTIQ+ Inclusion in Government Agencies"

-2022 DOROTHIES
+2023 DOROTHIES

 IDAHOBIT is an annual reminder of the impact that discrimination, isolation and abuse still has on the lives of LGBTIQ+ people both locally and globally.
+Discrimination, isolation and abuse leads to much poorer health and wellbeing outcomes for LGBTIQ+ Tasmanians than the broader population, fewer people accessing necessary services.

 At the other end of the spectrum, the event also celebrated the work that is happening in our community to make this a better world for LGBTIQ+ Tasmanians via ‘the Dorothies’ Awards.

-The Minister for Sport and Recreation, Hon.
-Nic Street, spoke about the importance of inclusion and acceptance in encouraging all people to stay active and healthy.
+The Minister for Local Government, Hon.
+Nic Street, spoke about the importance of inclusion and acceptance in all areas of government and congratulated the winners of this year’s awards for the work they were doing.

 PREVIOUS WINNERS